Ollantaytambo Cuzco And The Sacred Valley, Peru Travel Guide

 Drink plenty of water and avoid excessive alcohol.

-Eat lighter dishes to assist with acclimatization.
+Eat lighter nourishment to assist with acclimatization.

 Support local businesses and minimize your environmental footprint during your stay.